60-day money-back on any purchase

 True Spec Golf suggests that players swinging a driver over 105 mph should play an extra stiff shaft, while those under 72 mph are better off with a ladies’ flex.
 Regular flex shafts perform well for swing speeds between 84 to 96 mph, while 72 to 83 mph is made for seniors.

-Get your equipment matched up with your game to achieve more consistency.
+Get your equipment matched up with your game by going for a custom golf fitting.

 13. Swing Higher Launching Golf Clubs